Calendar Icon White

 6. Maintain an information security policy

-12 primary PCI DSS requirements
+The 12 Primary PCI DSS Requirements

 1. Install and maintain a firewall configuration to protect cardholder data